satyaki1/ts-angular-tooltips/Readme.md

 ####Tooltip view controller
-You can set a controller for your tooltip view using the `tooltip-view=""` together with `tooltip-view-ctrl=""`  attribute
+You can set a controller for your tooltip view using the `tooltip-view=""` together with `tooltip-view-ctrl=""`  attribute using `tooltip-freeze-on-hover="true"` tooltip will freeze. and tooltip-mouse-out-fn is used to fire function on mouse of tooltip msg

 ```html
 <a href="#" tooltips tooltip-title="tip" tooltip-view="path/to/view.html" tooltip-view-ctrl="MyCtrl">Tooltip me</a>